Public Affairs MPA – 2020 entry

 What you will study

-Our unique integrated masters programme will give you in-depth knowledge of political science, public policy and international affairs.
-A distinctive feature of the course is its applied nature, and its emphasis on political and social change.
+Our unique integrated masters course will give you in-depth knowledge of political science, public policy and international affairs.
+A distinctive feature of the course is its focus on application, and its emphasis on political and social change.

-Over the four or five years of the course (depending on whether you choose to take a Professional Training placement) you’ll be introduced to a variety of social and political issues, and be able to tailor your degree with specialist modules that match your interests.
-In your final year, you’ll follow masters level modules and complete a dissertation project.
+Over the four or five years of the course (depending on whether you choose to take a Professional Training placement) you’ll explore a variety of social and political issues, and be able to tailor your degree with specialist modules that match your interests.
+In your final year, you’ll study masters-level modules and complete a dissertation project.